Lady Gaga and BTS lead MTV EMA 2020 nominations

 Read More: The MTV VMAs 2020 were fun, but could pre-records make awards shows predictable and sterile?

-Leading the way with seven nods in total is Lady Gaga, who’s in the running for Best Artist.
-She’s also up for Best Song, Best Collaboration, and Best Video for ‘Rain On Me’, her joint single with Ariana Grande.
+Leading the way with seven nods in total is Lady Gaga, who’s in the running for Best Artist as well as Best Song, Best Collaboration, and Best Video for ‘Rain On Me’, her joint single with Ariana Grande.

 BTS, meanwhile, are up for five gongs – Best Song (‘Dynamite’), Best Pop, Best Group, Biggest Fans, and Best Virtual Live – with Justin Bieber following with four nominations, including Best Artist and Best Pop.